quii/learn-go-with-tests/reading-files.md

 We'll take an iterative approach where we're always taking simple, safe steps toward our goal.

-This requires us to break up our work, but we should be careful not to fall in to the trap of taking a "bottom up" approach.
+This requires us to break up our work, but we should be careful not to fall into the trap of taking a ["bottom up"](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) approach.

 We should not trust our over-active imaginations when we start work.
 We could be tempted into making some kind of abstraction that is only validated once we stick everything together, such as some kind of `BlogPostFileParser`.